Skip to main content

 Platform-Specific Notes

-Medium — content is published as a draft by default.
+Medium — Content is published as a draft by default.
 You can choose to publish immediately, but Medium’s distribution algorithm favors content that is reviewed before going live.
-WordPress — requires an application password (not your login password).
+WordPress — Requires an application password, not your login password.
 Generate one from your WordPress dashboard under Users → Security → Application Passwords.
 LinkedIn — OAuth tokens expire periodically.
 If publishing fails after a period of inactivity, re-authenticate from the Publishing workspace.
-Beehiiv — requires both an API key and a publication ID.
+Beehiiv — Requires both an API key and a publication ID.
 The publication ID is found in your Beehiiv dashboard under Settings → General.
+Ghost — Requires a Ghost Admin API key.
+Generate one from Ghost Admin → Integrations → Add custom integration.

 Troubleshooting

-Connection errors: re-authenticate via the Publishing settings if credentials have expired.
+Connection errors — Re-authenticate via the Publishing settings if credentials have expired.
 OAuth tokens (Medium, LinkedIn) expire after extended inactivity.
-Publishing failures: check the destination platform’s rate limits and content policies.
+Publishing failures — Check the destination platform’s rate limits and content policies.
 Some platforms reject content that exceeds length limits or contains unsupported formatting.
-Format issues: WriterzRoom publishes in the format most compatible with each platform (Markdown for Medium, Dev.to, Hashnode, Ghost; HTML for WordPress, LinkedIn, Beehiiv).
-If formatting appears broken on the destination, check the platform’s markdown/HTML rendering rules.
-Missing platforms: publishing integrations are available on Professional and Enterprise plans.
+Format issues — WriterzRoom publishes in the format most compatible with each platform: Markdown for Medium, Dev.to, Hashnode, and Ghost; HTML for WordPress, LinkedIn, and Beehiiv.
+If formatting appears broken on the destination, check the platform’s Markdown or HTML rendering rules.
+Missing platforms — Publishing integrations are available on Professional and Enterprise plans.
 Confirm your plan includes the platforms you need.